Irtaza2009/Namaz-Tracker/README.md

 # 🌙 Namaz Tracker

-**An open-source, web-based prayer tracker to help users track their daily prayers for up to 30 days.**
+**An open-source, web-based prayer tracker to help users track their daily prayers.**
 Effortlessly monitor your progress and stay consistent with your prayers.

 ![Dashboard](./Images/Dashboard.png)